Melusine - 3D printed electric glider and FPV platform

 Use your maker skillz and airplane experience to assemble parts that aren't mentioned specifically here. ;) Or let me know what's unclear in the comments below.

-Wing parts should be glued together end to end with CA. I recomend using thich ca in a couple of spots first to tack it together, and then apply thin CA to the joint when it's tacked together in the right place.
+Wing parts should be glued together end to end with CA. 20-30 mm lengths of 2 mm carbon rod can be used in the rectangular slot on each wing joint to strengthen the joint for extra impact resistance, which I recommend: https://files.cults3d.com/uploaders/12943812/illustration-file/04c3ad42-3576-4bb2-838d-772b5e326af3/Melusine19.jpg I recommend using thick ca in a couple of spots first to tack it together, and then apply thin CA to the joint when it's tacked together in the right place.
 Sand the joint while the CA is still wet to fill the joint with PLA dust.
-End to end CA glue joints like these are incredibly strong.
+End to end CA glue joints like these are surpårisingly strong.
+They have proven strong enough to pull an incredibly small loop when an elevator servo went haywire and pushed beyond max elevator up.
 Each wing half should have one 8x6mm diameter and 500 mm long carbon tube glued in to act as joiner with the center section.
-Also use 4mm carbon fiber as alignment pins in the root end of the long wing panels.
+Also use 4mm carbon fiber or bamboo as alignment pins in the root end of the long wing panels.
 Ailerons should be glued together with CA and a 2mm carbon should be used as a hinge pin.
 The wingtips can be glued onto the wings when the ailerons are in place.
 Take care not to glue the hinge pins so that the ailerons can't move.

-The two wing root parts on each side of the fuselage should be glued together, but do not need to be glued to the fuselage.
-I recommend not glueing so that the fuselage can be replaced if it's damaged.
-They will hold together with the center 10x8 mm diameter and 440 mm long carbon tube which will work as a wing joiner tube with the outer wing panels.
+The two wing root parts (Flapwingroot01 and Wingroot02) on each side of the fuselage should be glued together, and then glued oto the fuselage, taking care to align the parts and also install the flaps.
+The center 10x8 mm diameter and 440 mm long carbon tube which will work as a wing joiner tube for the outer wing panels.
 On the prototype I drilled 2,5 mm and threaded holes through the wing tubes, where you see a hole on the top of Wingroot02, when the wings were installed and use M3x12 grub screws to hold the wings on.
-This compromises the carbon spars a little, but it should be fine.
-An alternative way to hold the win panels on is to use tape around the joint.
+This compromises the carbon spars a little, but it should be fine as this is not intended to be a hitliner.
+An alternative way to hold the wing panels on is to use tape around the joint.
 This is common with sailplanes.

 Fuselage parts should be glued together with CA of your choice, and will self align due to overlapping joints.
 The nose cone of your choice should be installed with M4 screws.The battery hatch should be assembled with three M3 screws and will click in place on the fuselage by pressing forward and down on the rear end.
 The motor hatch will also click in place by pushing forward while pressing the rear end down.